A foster sibling tell us her side of the story

 Our foster squad

-Brighter Futures for Children run a support group for foster carers’ own children, the foster squad.
-They get together during the school holidays so they can meet other children and young people whose family also foster.
-It’s a great community that have a lot of fun together.
-Here’s what our foster carers’ children have said:
+Brighter Futures for Children run a support group for the children of foster carers, called the Foster Squad.
+They get together during the school holidays so they can meet other children and young people whose families also foster.
+It’s a great community sharing a lot of fun together.

 ‘When we all meet up, we are given tea and treats.
 Sometimes we play games and hang out but we also get to go on outings like bowling, Pizza Hut and the cinema.
 We have also been given gift vouchers to say thank you, it’s great fun!’